 Some online retailers are experimenting with customisable products that allow customers to create unique, one-off items using modular components.

-Shoes of Prey is bringing this technology to bear in the area of women's shoes.
+Shoes of Prey (now closed) brought this technology to bear in the area of women's shoes.
 Such technology is enticing to the consumer because this kind of shopping offers them a level of personalisation not normally found in a traditional retail setting.

 Shoes of Prey: Design shoes online